Step by Step

 Once the call you are interested in is published on the Participant Portal, check out these following points:

 - Start writing your proposal early enough to submit it to external opinions.
-Your NCP might be able to do some "pre-screening" of your application and gives you a helpful feedback
+Your NCP might be able to do some "pre-screening" of your application and gives you a helpful feedback.
+You can also train with your peers and scientists.

 - Do not miss the call deadline for submission!
 Call deadlines are absolutely firm and are strictly enforced!